oIdcastle/maxMirror/README.md

 I used the bottom-up approach/Dynamic Programming solution to solve this problem.
 This is usually used to solve the **'Longest Common Substring (LCS)'** problem.
 I found that the maxMirror problem is a special case of the 'LCS' problem when the two strings are reflections of each other.

+This code was made as a solution for the same problem raised by the Hungarian coding bootcamp called 'ProgMasters'.
+The only change is the data input method.